oegedijk/explainerdashboard/README.md

 1. Switching off the interactions tab (`shap_interaction=False`) and disabling permutation importances (`no_permutations=True`).
 Especially SHAP interaction values can be very slow to calculate, and often are not needed for analysis.
+    For permutation importances you can set the `n_jobs` parameter to speed up the calculation in parallel.
 2. Storing the explainer.
 The calculated properties are only calculated once for each instance, however each time when you instantiate a new explainer instance they will have to be recalculated.
 You can store them with